jessefreeman/tutorial-writer/readme.md

 end
 ```

-In order to use Ghost Writer you'll want to install it from NPM and create a simple script that watches for any changes in Lua or C# files.
+In order to use Tutorial Writer you'll want to install it from NPM and create a simple script that watches for any changes in Lua or C# files.

 ```javascript
 const ghostWriter = require('../index');